-‘Not allowed to enter assembly’: Bengal Governor slams Mamata govt
+‘Not allowed to enter’: Bengal Governor slams Mamata govt for locking assembly gate

 Kolkata, Dec 05: West Bengal Governor Jagdeep Dhankar was on Thursday had to wait outside the locked gate number 3 of the legislative assembly, which is used for VIP entry, during a scheduled visit.